MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### What is a Global Administrator role?

-Users with the Global administrator role have access to all administrative features in Azure Active Directory, and services that use Azure Active Directory identities such as:
+Users with the Global administrator role have access to all administrative features in Azure Active Directory and services that use Azure Active Directory identities, such as:
    - Microsoft 365 Defender portal
    - Compliance portal
    - Exchange Online